japinol7/the-codemaster/README.md

 	          and have great resistance to magic.
 	    > Dragons:
 	        > Beware, they have magic weapons
-	          and some resistance to magic.
+	          and good or great resistance to magic.
 	        > Beware, the dragons land is very dangerous.
 	    > Ghosts:
 	        > Cannot be killed/hit with normal weapons.
 	          Only Dark magic spells can damage them, i.e, Vortex of Doom and Doom Bolts.
 	    > Mages:
-	        > Beware, they have magic weapons and some resistance to magic.
+	        > Beware, they have magic weapons
+	          and good resistance to magic.
 	    > Pokoyos.
 	    > Pumpkin zombies:
 	        > Beware, they have magic weapons